-Applications for permits for any property development or improvement (including but not limited to: new construction, exterior renovations, garages, painting, landscaping, tree removal, pools, hot tubs, etc.) shall be submitted to the Administration Office.
+Applications for permits for any property development or improvement (including but not limited to: new construction, exterior renovations, garages, painting, landscaping, vegetation or tree removal, sheds, pools, gazebos, etc.) shall be submitted to the ARB located in the Administration Office.
 Permit applications that are not complete will not be accepted for processing.
 Permits for contracted work must be accompanied by proof of liability insurance with the Penn Estates Property Owner's Association (PEPOA) listed as an Additional Insured.
 Completed applications shall be approved or disapproved by the ARB within a period not to exceed thirty (30) days from the date of receipt of the complete application.
-Any disapproval will be made in writing, stating the reason (s) for disapproval.
+Any disapproval will be made in writing stating the reason (s) for disapproval.